rutaka-n/connfuse/README.md

   # ...
 end
 ```
- - limit - count of attempts to execute method before circuit will be broken.
+ - limit - number of attempts to execute method before circuit will be broken.
  - timeout - specify time until the next attempt to execute methods when circuit is broken.
  - expected_errors - array of error classes which do not count as errors of circuit.